MilkyRaven/Damn_Candy-Game-Project-/README.md

  - 96% created with **Javascript** & **Phaser**

 ## How to run?
-Check it out [here](https://milkyraven.github.io/Damn_Candy-Game-Project-/).
-It's recomended to run it on Chrome.
+- Check it out [here](https://milkyraven.github.io/Damn_Candy-Game-Project-/) (Highly recomended to run it on Chrome)
-Alternatively: Download/Clone this repository and run it locally with a live launcher.
+- Alternatively: Download/Clone this repository and run it locally with a live launcher

 ## How can I play?
 - run: *left/rigth* arrow keys